-If you find yourself saying, “Huh?” a lot, you’re probably aware that your senses are declining with age.
-While that’s normal, there are things you can do to help yourself.
+If you find yourself saying, “Huh?” a lot, or you notice that your eyes aren’t as good as they used to be, you’re probably aware that your senses are declining with age.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy